ptgmobi/creative_info_manager/README.md

 Creative Information Manager
 ===

-* Receive get request with a creative url and return the creative id of it
+* Receive http get request with a creative url and return the creative id of it

 Runtime Environment